kingdomseed/jhp-portfolio/docs/IMAGE-MANAGEMENT-GUIDE.md

 1. Check `public/image-metadata.json` for the image entry
 2. Run the metadata generator again with `--verbose` flag to see issues
+3. Verify the `isOptimized` flag is correctly set for all optimized images
-3. Add fallback dimensions manually if needed
+4. Add fallback dimensions manually if needed

 ### Aspect Ratio Problems